- James Haldane

 Balloon Hats

 I once hired a clown to make crazy Balloon Hats for a group of strangers at an event.
 It's hard to feel intimidated when everyone has a colorful wobbly hat.
-The event was an absolute success because of the hats

 Christmas Party for 20 Small Local Businesses

-A large room in a resort, 20 large tables.
-The event starts with the Host (me) announcing, "I have 2 bottles of expensive champagne here for the table that makes the most noise when I read out your business name"
+The event starts with the Host (me) announcing, "I have 2 bottles of expensive champagne here for the Business that makes the most noise when I read out your name."

 After all the names were read, the ICE was well and truly broken AND each table new which Business was next to them.
 The energy went from ZERO to HERO.
-The night was a brilliant success
+The night was a brilliant success.

 Which Side of Town